You don’t need customers. You need fans and promoters

 - Nonjudgement – I can ask for what I need, and you can ask for what you need.
 We can talk about how we feel without judgment.

 - Generosity – You extend the most generous interpretation possible to the intentions, words, and actions of others.

 Do you joke about customers over team coffee breaks?
 Do you openly discuss or say that customers do stupid things?
-A lot of teams do and it is NOT respectful and you don’t build trust.
-Allowing that type of behaviour creates a team that will have it harder to convert customers to fans.
-Make sure you build a strong foundation of corporate culture based on the right values.
-A culture that put the customer in the center of all processes and investments.
+A lot of teams do, and it is NOT respectful, and you don’t build trust.
+Allowing that type of behavior creates a team that will have it harder to convert customers to fans.
+Make sure you form a strong foundation of a corporate culture based on the right values.
+A culture that put the customer at the center of all processes and investments.

 Step 2 – Growth = Structure and process